graalvm/vscode-extensions/graalvm/README.md

-# GraalVM Visual Studio Code Extension
+# GraalVM Tools for Java

-The [GraalVM Extension for Visual Studio Code (VS Code)](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) provides basic support for editing and debugging programs running on [GraalVM](http://www.graalvm.org).
+The [GraalVM Tools for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) is an extension for VS Code and provides basic support for editing and debugging programs running on [GraalVM](http://www.graalvm.org).
 The extension is Technology Preview.

-GraalVM for Java Extension enables a polyglot environment in VSCode, thus making it suitable and convenient to work with GraalVM from an integrated development environment, and to allow VS Code users to edit and debug applications written in any of the GraalVM supported languages (Java, JS, Ruby, R, and Python).
+GraalVM Tools for Java extension provides a full-edge support for the Java language and, additionally, enables a polyglot environment in VS Code, making it a comfortable and convenient integrated development environment to work with.
+Users can edit and debug applications written in the GraalVM supported languages (Java, JS, Ruby, R, and Python) without the need to install any other additional extensions.

 #### Table of contents
 - [Features](#features)